ogg25/camera-enhancer-docs/programming/android/api/basic-setting/basic-setting.md

 ```java
     mCamera.getResolution();
 ```
 Camera resolution parameters can be viewed in [`parameter-resolution`]({{site.reference}}#Resolution).
-If the resolution setting is not available in the device, the device will run the closest resolution to the setted resolution.
+If the resolution setting is not available on the device, the device will run the closest resolution to the chosen resolution.
 ```java
     mCamera.setResolution(Resolution.RESOLUTION_1080P);
 ```